cferdinandi/keel/README.md

 When you're ready, run one of the task runners to get going:

-* `gulp docs` manually compiles files and generates docs.
+* `gulp` manually compiles files and generates docs.
-* `gulp watch:docs` automatically compiles files and generates docs when changes are made.
+* `gulp watch` automatically compiles files and generates docs when changes are made.
-* `gulp reload:docs` automatically compiles files, generates docs, and applies changes using [LiveReload](http://livereload.com/).